15 Best Winter Hikes in Kananaskis and Canmore

 Chester Lake

-Chester Lake is one of the most popular winter hikes and snowshoes in Kananaskis Country Provincial Park.
-The trail up to Chester Lake is wide and well marked.
+Chester Lake is one of Kananaskis’s most popular winter hikes and snowshoes.
+The trail up to Chester Lake is wide and well-marked.
 It starts out mildly steep on a wide trail.
-While it’s uneventful at first, once you get to Chester Lake, about 4km in, you’ll enjoy all the views of Mount Chester and Mount Galatea.
+While it’s uneventful at first, once you get to Chester Lake, about 4km in, you’ll enjoy all the views of Mount Chester, Little Chester, and Mount Galatea.

-Note that the summer hiking trail to Chester Lake is actually a ski trail in the winter.
+Note that the summer hiking trail to Chester Lake is a winter ski trail.
+There are two trails to Chester Lake – one for snowshoers/hikers and one for skiers.
 Hikers and snowshoers should stay off this trail and stick to the snowshoe trail.
-Please don’t ruin the track that is set, or a guarantee you will hear it from skiers passing by.
+Please do not ruin the track that is set.

 Troll Falls